World premiere, commissioned by Texas Performing Arts and developed in residence

 Oscar Cásares is the author of the story collection Brownsville, and the novels Amigoland and Where We Come From.
 Over the last 25 years, he has written about the Rio Grande Valley and the Texas-Mexico border, where he grew up and his family settled in the mid 1800s.
 His personal essays have appeared in The New York Times, Washington Post, Texas Monthly, and on NPR's All Things Considered.

-Carrie Rodriguez is a singer-songwriter from Austin, Texas, finds beauty in the cross-pollination of diverse traditions.
+Carrie Rodriguez is a singer-songwriter from Austin, Texas, who finds beauty in the cross-pollination of diverse traditions.
 A passionate performer, she effortlessly melds fiery fiddle playing, electrifying vocals and a fresh interpretation of new and classic songs with an “Ameri-Chicana” attitude.

 Joel Salcido began working professionally in photography in 1979 as an intern for the El Paso Times.
-As a staff photographer for the newspaper, he documented the Tarahumara Indians of Mexico,covered the 1985 Mexico earthquake and traveled extensively in Latin America for USA Today.
+As a staff photographer for the newspaper, he documented the Tarahumara Indians of Mexico, covered the 1985 Mexico earthquake, and traveled extensively in Latin America for USA Today.

 Postcards from the Border was made possible with funding by the New England Foundation for the Arts' National Theater Project, with lead funding from the Mellon Foundation and additional support from the Doris Duke Foundation.